 • Routine examination of tissue for mycobacterial infection (with Ziehl-Neelsen staining) and foreign bodies should also be performed because these entities may produce characteristic granulomatous changes.

-Biopsy of the swollen orofacial tissue should be sought to document the presence of noncaseating epithelioid-cell granulomas (04).
-In rare cases, swelling and noncaseating epithelioid-cell granulomas may involve the genitalia (09).
-Often, the biopsy may only reveal nonspecific inflammatory changes or fibrosis (25; 80; 55).
-The typical granulomas may be absent on biopsy, but this should not exclude the diagnosis of Melkersson-Rosenthal syndrome in the presence of typical symptoms, as individual granulomas reportedly form and resolve within days to weeks and do not necessarily parallel the clinical course of swelling (28).
+Biopsy of the swollen orofacial tissue should be sought to document the presence of noncaseating epithelioid-cell granulomas (08; 29).
+The most common biopsy site is the upper lip, followed by the lower lip, gingiva, and palate (29).
+Clinical and histopathological analysis of rare gingival or palatal lesions is important as all histopathological findings of the disease have been detected in these sites.
+In the initial phase, there is a lymphoplasmacytic inflammatory infiltrate, followed by a granulomatous infiltrate, and subsequently, fibrosis.
+The most important and specific finding is the presence of ill-defined and well-formed granulomas.
+In rare cases, swelling and noncaseating epithelioid-cell granulomas may involve the genitalia (14).
+However, typical granulomas may be absent on biopsy, but this should not exclude the diagnosis of Melkersson-Rosenthal syndrome in the presence of typical symptoms, as individual granulomas reportedly form and resolve within days to weeks and do not necessarily parallel the clinical course of swelling (36; 29).
+Lymphoplasmacytic inflammatory infiltrate can be seen in early and late stages (29).
+Edema, fibrosis, vasodilatation, and congestion are the most common findings in the lamina propria.
+Often, the biopsy may only reveal nonspecific inflammatory changes or fibrosis (33; 98; 67).
 Routine examination of tissue for mycobacterial infection (with Ziehl-Neelsen staining) and foreign bodies should also be performed because these entities may produce characteristic granulomatous changes.

 Other laboratory studies may be useful depending on the index of clinical suspicion and include serum angiotensin-converting enzyme levels, gallium scan, chest x-ray, and purified protein derivative placement to rule out sarcoidosis and tuberculosis.
 HIV, Epstein-Barr virus, cytomegalovirus, and herpes simplex virus-1 viral titers, serum Lyme titers, and venereal disease research laboratory test (VDRL) may be useful to exclude infections.
 CSF cell count, protein, and cytology examination to check for the presence of acute inflammatory demyelinating polyradiculoneuropathy, multiple sclerosis, meningeal carcinomatosis, and various meningitides should also be considered in the diagnostic workup.